AgnesGru/Ocena-komentarzy-NLP/README.md

 * lxml: 4.5.2

 ## Setup
-To run this project:
+To run this project go to:

-$ cd ../lorem
+$ AgnesGru.pythonanywhere.com
-$ npm install
+$
-$ npm start
+$

 ## Sources
 This app is inspired by Keith Galli project „sklearn”